Here is an exciting opportunity to turn your democracy-related ideas into reality! Apply for the CD-UNITED co-financing mechanism!

 Projects under the CD UNITED have been finalized and are ready to be implemented in line with the Community’s vision to strengthen and support democratic principles.
 The selected projects are the following:

-The Council for a Community of Democracies (CCD) will work in partnership with Civil Society stakeholders to develop strategies on National Democracy Education Action Plans in Kosovo and Mongolia.
+The Council for a Community of Democracies (CCD) worked in partnership with Civil Society stakeholders to develop strategies on National Democracy Education Action Plans in Kosovo and Mongolia.
+The project was finalized and conducted in November 2014.
+Read here full reports on the workshops in Kosovo and Mongolia.

 The Center for Training and Promotion of Democracy (CECADE) will hold a coordination training to strengthen capacity of civil society organizations across 11 countries: Canada, Chile, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, the United States and Uruguay.